 Have an idea for a short dramatic video of 10 or 15 minutes?
-The Video Club has issued a call for scripts, so release your creative juices, start writing, and submit your script to the Video Club’s third Short Dramatic Film Script Contest.
+The Video Club has issued a call for scripts, and the deadline for submission is August 27, 2021.
+Release your creative juices and submit your script to the Video Club’s third Short Dramatic Film Script Contest.
 One script will be chosen to be produced by the Video Club later this year.
 Submission is open to Village residents and members or past members of registered Village clubs.
-The deadline for submission is August 27, 2021.

 A committee headed by Dr. Tom Nash, club Vice President, will make the selection.
 Criteria include suitability for Village audiences, ease of production, and use of “mainly 55+ actors,” according to Tom.

-Click here to view and/or download information on the Short Dramatic Film Script Contest.
+Click here to view and/or download detailed information on the Short Dramatic Film Script Contest.

 In late 2018, “Write It Down,” written by Gila Zalon and produced by Phil Doran, was the club’s first effort at filming an original drama.
 The comedy, about a memory-challenged senior couple, premiered on January 17, 2019.